igonzaleztak/memory-db-code/README.md

 Alternatively, if you don't want to install the tool Taskfile, the bash commands used to run the previous orders are shown in the `Taskfile.yaml`.

+**Note:** The previous commands only run the application with the mandatory features.
+Further down in this document, you'll find instructions on how to run the database with optional features enabled.

 ## API Examples